© WFP/Nguyenduc Hoang

 Resilience building and livelihood support

-WFP in partnership with the Government of Sri Lanka works to strengthen food systems and ensure access and availability of food all year round.
-WFP’s flagship project “R5n” builds resilience among smallholder farmers, assisting them in preparing for recurring climate-induced shocks through better access to climate forecasts and resources.
-Activities include helping farmers diversify their sources of income; improving access to markets; and climate-proofing community assets.
+WFP, in partnership with the Government of Sri Lanka, is working to rebuild food systems and ensure accessibility and availability of food throughout the year.
+WFP helps strengthen resilience among smallholder farmers, assisting them in preparing for recurring climate-induced shocks, such as floods and drought, through better access to climate forecasts and resources.
+Activities include helping farmers diversify their sources of income and enhancing their access to productive assets; improving post-harvest management; and strengthening access to markets, agricultural input suppliers, and financial services.

 Emergency preparedness and response